chengkunli96/ICP/README.md

 ```
 cd src/
 ```
-For question 1, see the ICP's performance:
+For experiment 1, see the ICP's performance:
 ```
 # see the result by open3d
 # remember to press ‘q’ in keyboard to see the next plot